lab-smile/DeepDynaForecast/README.md

 # DeepDynaForecast

 This is a pytorch implementation of our research:
+DeepDynaForecast: Phylogenetic-informed graph deep learning for epidemic transmission dynamic prediction, which has been accepted by
+PLOS Computational Biology.
-DeepDynaForecast: Phylogenetic-informed graph deep learning for epidemic transmission dynamic prediction If you find our work useful in your research or publication, please cite our work.
+If you find our work useful in your research or publication, please cite our work.

 ## Dependencies